zionsg/status/README.md

 - This warrants a section by itself.
 When a user uploads files via a webpage in a browser, whether via a `<input type="file">` filepicker element or dragging files/folders into a drop zone, there are 3 stages:
     + `reading`: Browser reads the files from the user's computer.
+Note the differences between the various upload methods for an upload involving huge no. of files, e.g. 15000 files in multiple folders:
-Note that if the filepicker element is used to select a large amount of files, e.g. 15000 files in a folder, the webpage may freeze for a few minutes until all the files are read to return `HTMLInputElement.files`.
-On the other hand, drag & drop does not appear to freeze the page as it returns `DragEvent.dataTransfer.items` on the drop event.
+        * If the filepicker element is used, the webpage may freeze for a few minutes until all the files are read to return `HTMLInputElement.files`.
+        * If drag & drop is used, it does not freeze the page as `DragEvent.dataTransfer.items` is accessed on the drop event.
+It is not known if the page will freeze if `DragEvent.dataTransfer.files` is accessed instead.
     + `sending`: Browser sends the files to a backend server, typically via a HTTP request to an API endpoint.
 The XMLHttpRequest progress event may be used to track the progress for this stage.
 The Fetch API currently does